aiven/aiven-docs/docs/products/kafka/howto/configure-topic-tiered-storage.md

 1. Access [Aiven console](https://console.aiven.io/), select your
     project, and select your Aiven for Apache Kafka service.
 1. From the left sidebar, select **Topics**.
-1. Here, you have the option to either add a new topic with tiered storage configuration or modify an existing topic to use tiered storage.
+1. You have the option to either add a new topic with tiered storage configuration or modify an existing topic to use tiered storage.